jessmitch42/example-docs-docusaurus/docs/endpoints/create-status-report.md

 #### Response body

-Successful requests will respond with a `200` status code, as well as an object including a key for each date included in the search.
-The value of the key will be an object with information related to ad creatives updated and created on that date.
+Successful requests will respond with a `200` status code, as well as an object including a key for each date that was included in the report.
+The value of the key will be an object with information related to ad creatives that were updated or created on that date.
+If no ad creatives were updated or created, the object will be empty.

 | Field             | Type          |
 | ----------------- | ------------- |